orkes-io/docs/docs/how-tos/Tasks/SQS-event-task.md

 * On the left fork there is just one task `task_1`.
 It is a WAIT task, and it is waiting for a message from the SQS server.
 > Note: for the SQS message to COMPLETE the task, we'll need to create a Conductor EVENT.
 * The right fork has two tasks. `task_2` is also a WAIT task, but it just waits for 10s before completing and moving the workflow ahead.
-On the completetion of `task_2`, the EVENT task `send_sqs_messsage` fires.
+On the completion of `task_2`, the EVENT task `send_sqs_messsage` fires.

 The reason for the delay in `task_2` to is to ensure that `task_1` is initialized and waiting for the event to come in before the SQS message is sent out.